yuxuantaoisak/unit_4/Project/README.md

 However, after doing some research, I realized that simply assigning user IDs to sessions is not a secure practice.
 A user can easily access the browser's inspector and change the user ID, thus gaining unauthorized access to other users' accounts.

 In order to solve this problem, I decided to use JWT token.
-Each sebsequent request after the user is logged in will include the JWT, allowing the user to access the routes that are permitted.
+Each sebsequent request after the user is logged in will include the JWT, allowing the user to access the routes that are permitted[ref 1].
 A user ID encoded with JWT looks like this:

 ```.py
 jwt.encode({'user_id': user_id}, token_encryption_key, algorithm='HS256')`.